Lo-Deck/Chat-app-CSS-illustration/README.md

 I will work on animation, to improve my skill in css.

-Learning from different challenge, going on making website on Font-End Mentor.
+Learning from different challenge, going on making website on Front-End Mentor.

 ### Useful resources